 The American Registry of Radiologic Technologists (ARRT) requirements concerning individuals with a previous criminal conviction may eliminate a student from sitting for the certification examination.
 A previous criminal record includes but may not be restricted to misdemeanor drug possession charges, DUI, felony convictions, military court martial, and proceedings where a plea of nolo contendere was entered.
 Individuals may contact the ARRT at (615) 687-0048 privately for clarification of their eligibility status.
 ARRT certification is required to obtain a radiographer’s license in Connecticut and many other states.
 Additional information may be found at www.arrt.org.

-Additionally, all accepted students may be required to undergo a criminal background check prior to the start of the first-year fall semester.
+Additionally, all accepted students will be required to undergo a criminal background check prior to the start of the first-year fall semester.
 The student is responsible for the cost of the background check.
 Students who do not pass a criminal background check may be excluded from the clinical site and may not be able to meet the competencies required for the program.
 If you feel that this may apply to you, please consider your acceptance into the NVCC Radiologic Technology Program carefully.
 If you have any questions, please contact the program director at 203-575-8266.

-An evening clinical track is available to four incoming students in the first year fall and spring semesters.
-Students attend radiology classes during the day.
-Prior to beginning the evening clinical, all students attend a four week program orientation session during the day.
-During the six week summer session, evening students attend clinical on Tuesday evening and on Friday, 8:00 a.m. to 4:30 p.m.
-The evening students are matriculated into the day clinical track for the entire second year of the program.
-Students interested in the evening clinical track should contact the Program Director for further information.
-The evening clinical track is offered based upon instructor availability and funding.

-Due to the extensive time requirements for classes, clinical, and studying, program faculty strongly recommend that radiology students work no more than 20 hours a week.
+Academic classes are scheduled during the day.
+Clinical experience is scheduled during the day and evening.
+This is based upon instructor availability and funding.
+Due to the extensive time requirements for classes, clinical, and studying, program faculty strongly recommend that, radiology students work no more than 20 hours a week.
 Faculty strongly advise applicants to consider the time requirements for studying, attending class, attending clinical, as well as their personal obligations before accepting admission.

 In order to meet the educational objectives of the program as well as ensure the safety of the patient and student, attendance policies are strictly enforced.